xtanaa001/Xiaoqi-Homepage/content/optcourse_unlisted.md

 ## `Course Schedule`

-The exact topics and reading list are still being finalized and **subject to change**.
+We will slant towards learning the design and analysis of algorithms for sequential decision problems where the uncertain information is either completely unknown, or characterized by some statistical models.
+Estimation or prediction of uncertain parameters is not the major focus of this course.
+The exact topics are subject to change.

 | Date            | Topic                                         |  Readings                 |